Should you choose GoGet, regular car hire, or neighbourhood car share for your next trip?

 For all of these examples we’ve assumed that you want to reduce your damage excess to the lowest possible excess cost (see the assumptions below), because who wants that additional risk!

-For three hours and 15km of travel, you’ll pay an average of $62 for a rental car, $42 for a GoGet car, and $29 for Car Next Door.
+For three hours and 15km of travel, you’ll pay about $113 for a rental car, $43 for a GoGet car, and $29 for Car Next Door.

 A day around the city